 A: Heirloom tomatoes are open pollinated, meaning they’re pollinated by insects or wind without human intervention.
 Heirlooms lack the deep red color and sugar processing ability, so the ripening process is not wasting energy making that red color.
 They come from seed that has been handed down for generations in a particular region, hand-selected by gardeners for a special trait.
 Most are not as disease resistant as hybrids.
 Usually varieties from seed more than 40 to 50 years old, passed down through the generation of that plant, constitutes it to be an heirloom.

-Q: So what is a hybrid, actually?
+Q: So what is a hybrid tomato, actually?

 A: Hybrids are created when plant breeders intentionally cross-pollinate at least two different varieties of a plant to produce an offspring that contains the best trait of each parent, such as bigger size or better disease resistance.
 Hybrid seeds will not produce the same cultivar, but will produce one of the parent plants.
 Most hybrid seeds are sterile, and won’t germinate.
 You can check to see if your hybrid tomato seeds are viable by placing them in a damp paper towel for a few days.
 Some will not sprout, others will, and what you get may be a pleasant surprise.
 In general, hybrids offer a combination of these favorable traits: dependability, easy care, early maturity, better yield, improved flavor, specific plant size, and/or disease resistance.